serradura/u-case/README.md

 ### `Micro::Cases::Flow` - How to compose use cases?

-In this case, this will be a **flow** (`Micro::Cases::Flow`).
-The main idea of this feature is to use/reuse use cases as steps of a new use case.
+We call as **flow** a composition of use cases.
+The main idea of this feature is to use/reuse use cases as steps of a new use case. e.g.

 ```ruby
 module Steps